 Legal Considerations When Making a Job Offer

-The main consideration when writing a letter offering employment is to avoid language that would create any contractual obligations you didn’t intend.
+The main consideration when writing an employment offer letter is to avoid language that would create any contractual obligations you didn’t intend.
 In other words, you don’t want the letter to suggest that you’re offering an indefinite period of employment to the recipient.
 This is achieved by stating in the letter that the employment relationship is “at-will.”

 The term “at-will” means you can end the relationship for any legal reason at any time, which also applies to the employee, who may quit the job at any time for any reason (or for no reason at all).
 This and other legal considerations are crucial when first learning how to write an offer letter.